 Thus, there’s only one good reason why you should learn how to write clear, concise and compelling copy for the web …

 That means when someone arrives on your website home page, blog, or article, they should know immediately what to expect.
 Everything — even your microcontent — should be simple, succinct and scannable.

 Before you write, start here

 Many people will find your website through a search engine.
 That’s where you have to start.
 At the beginning.

 Ask them.
 If you can’t do that, research.

 Also, pay attention to your own behavior when you search.

 What does a typical searcher do when the results don’t please him?
 He narrows his search.

 This is how you need to think.
 You need to think like a searcher.
-Comprehending how a searcher thinks is crucial.
-Drilling down this way is a great method to discover not only what kind of title to write…but fundamentally, what kind of clear and simple article to write.
+You’ll not only discover what type of headline to write, but also, fundamentally, what type of clear and simple article to write.

 Think of your headline as nothing more than a slide to get people to your first sentence.
 Your first sentence as the slide to get people to the second sentence.
 And so on.